DisasterMaster3/marsPicturesAPI/README.md

 # marsPictures

-Project to give you access to pictures of mars
+Project to give you access to pictures from mars

 work-in-progress